 With that in mind, here is a comparison of the number of speed settings each device offers.

-The AlphaGun V6 has the most speeds by far at 30 - ranging from 1,000 RPM (the lowest of the devices we compared) to 3,200 RPM.
+The AlphaGun X has the most speeds by far at over 90 - and the widest range of speed settings.
+Starting a 1,000 RPM (the lowest of the devices we compared) to 3,300 RPM, it's by far the most customizable of the devices we compared.

 The Hypervolt and KraftGun both have 3 speeds, while the Theragun has 5 and the Exogun has 6.

-The AlphaGun V6 has 30 - the most speeds and the widest range - starting at the most gentle right up to the highest RPM of the devices we tested.
+The AlphaGun X has 99 - the most speeds and the widest range - starting at the most gentle right up to the highest RPM of the devices we tested.

 The HyperVolt comes with 5 massage heads.
-The Theragun Prime, KraftGun, Opove and Exogun all have 4 heads, while the AlphaGun V6 comes with 7 massage heads.
+The Theragun Prime, KraftGun, Opove and Exogun all have 4 heads, while the AlphaGun X comes with 7 massage heads.

 Some massage heads, such as the soft round head, are versatile and designed for the full body.
 Others are designed for more specific purposes, so the more a device has the more tailored your massage could be.

-The AlphaGun V6 has about 75% more massage heads as the average of 4.
+At 10, the AlphaGun X has more than double the number of massage heads as the average of 4.

 The stall force is how much pressure can be applied to the device before it cuts out - "stalls".